 Learn something new every day

 A lead screw, or power screw as it is also known, is a threaded bar or rod that converts radial or rotational motion into linear or straight line motion.
-This is achieved by passing the threaded rod through a corresponding opposite thread cut into a moveable work piece as is seen in bench vices and car jacks.
+This is achieved by passing the threaded rod through a corresponding opposite thread cut into a movable work piece as is seen in bench vices and car jacks.
 When the lead screw is turned, the work piece will move up or down the threads depending on the direction of the screw.
 The main difference between a lead screw and a regular fastener such as a nut and bolt is that a lead screw’s thread is far coarser and typically square in profile to reduce friction.

 This conversion of motion is simply demonstrated by screwing a cap onto a bottle.
 When tightened, the cap moves down the thread on the bottle until it is tight and then, when loosened, moves up the threads until it is removed.
-A bench vice, for example, consists of one moveable and one static jaw.
+A bench vice, for example, consists of one movable and one static jaw.
 The moving jaw is equipped with a threaded hole through which the lead screw passes.
 The lead screw is then locked into place with a circlip on the static jaw or frame of the vice.

 When the power screw is turned, the moving jaw will be advanced up the threaded bar until it is locked against the static jaw.
 When the screw is turned in the opposite direction the moving jaw will move in the opposite direction, opening the vice again.
 A "C" clamp works on the same principle except it is then the lead screw itself that moves backward and forwards to clamp a work piece.
 Either way, the lead screw is converting its axial rotation into a linear or back and forth motion.